Trump to hold rally in Michigan instead of attending White House Correspondents' Dinner

 PRESIDENT TRUMP TO SKIP WHITE HOUSE CORRESPONDENTS’ DINNER

 Also scheduled for Saturday night is the annual White House Correspondents’ Dinner.
-(It was previously announced that Trump would not be attending.)
+It was previously announced that Trump would not be attending.

 The president posted on his Facebook page Friday that instead of attending the dinner, he was going “to be with American patriots who truly want to MAGA!”
 In the post, he referred to the dinner as “the Fake News Prom.”